purpleteam-labs/purpleteam/CONTRIBUTING.md

 Depending on your preference, you can contribute in various ways.

-Often the best approach is to discus what you're thinking of or planning first.
+Often the best approach is to discuss what you're thinking of or planning first.
 You can do this by:

 * Starting a [Github Discussion](https://github.com/purpleteam-labs/purpleteam/discussions) in the purpleteam repository
 * Having a chat about it on the purpleteam-labs [Slack](https://purpleteam-labs.slack.com).
 If you need an invite DM us on Twitter [@purpleteamlabs](https://twitter.com/purpleteamlabs), or reach out via the BinaryMist website [contact section](https://binarymist.io/#contact)